Fisher River (Montana)

 The Fisher River is a tributary of the Kootenay River (spelled Kootenai in the United States) in the U.S. state of Montana.
 The Fisher River properly begins at the confluence of its two main tributaries, the Pleasant Valley Fisher River and the Silver Butte Fisher River.
 Of the two tributaries, the Pleasant Valley Fisher River is the larger and is sometimes considered part of the Fisher River proper.
 A variant name of the Fisher River is Pleasant Valley River, and a variant name of the Pleasant Valley Fisher River is Fisher River.

-The river is part of the Columbia River basin, being a tributary of the Kootenay River, which is tributary to the Columbia River.
+The river is part of the Columbia River basin, being a tributary of the Kootenay River, which is a tributary to the Columbia River.

 Course

 The Pleasant Valley Fisher River originates in the Salish Mountains near Little Bitterroot Lake in Flathead County, Montana and flows northwest through Lost Prairie valley.
 It is joined by Pleasant Valley Creek just before crossing into Lincoln County, Montana, where the river flows southwest, through Loon Lake and Little Loon Lake, to join the Silver Butte Fisher River, forming the Fisher River proper.

 Silver Butte Fisher River originates in the Cabinet Mountains and flows about 14 mi northeast to join the Pleasant Valley Fisher River.

 Downriver of the Pleasant Valley and Silver Butte confluence, the Fisher River flows generally north, picking up several tributaries including West Fisher Creek, Cow Creek, Wolf Creek, Fawn Creek, and Buck Creek, before emptying into the Kootenai River a few miles below Libby Dam and a few miles above Libby, Montana.

 Part of Pleasant Valley Fisher River is paralleled by U.S. Route 2.
 The BNSF Railway's line through Flathead Tunnel and Marias Pass follows part of the lower Fisher River and its tributary Wolf Creek.

 Much of the land of the Fisher River basin is privately owned, but a large portion lies within Kootenai National Forest.